 But Medicare beneficiaries who do not have drug coverage through Medicaid or an employer-sponsored plan need Medicare Part D in order to have coverage for prescriptions.
 Part D was created under the Medicare Modernization Act of 2003.
 Part D coverage can be purchased as a stand-alone plan, or obtained as part of a Medicare Advantage with built-in Part D benefits.

-There are 28 stand-alone Part D plans for sale in Iowa in 2019, with premiums that range from about $15 to $94/month.
+There are 29 stand-alone Part D plans for sale in Iowa in 2020, with premiums that range from about $13 to $90/month.

-383,912 Iowa residents had stand-alone Part D plans as of December 2018 — about 62 percent of the state’s total Medicare population).
-Another 95,179 Medicare beneficiaries in Iowa had Part D prescription coverage as part of their Medicare Advantage plans.
+Nearly 375,000 Iowa residents had stand-alone Part D plans as of May 2020 — about 59 percent of the state’s total Medicare population).
+Another 128,230 Medicare beneficiaries in Iowa had Part D prescription coverage as part of their Medicare Advantage plans.

 Medicare spending in Iowa

-You can read more about Medicare in Iowa in our state Medicare guide.
-You can also contact SHIIP, Iowa’s Senior Health Insurance Information Program, with questions related to Medicare coverage in Iowa.
+You can contact SHIIP, Iowa’s Senior Health Insurance Information Program, with questions related to Medicare coverage in Iowa.